South Dakota Public Broadcasting is South Dakota's statewide public broadcasting network.

 Online contentcan be accessed at SDPB.org.
 Besides archiving locally produced SDPB Television and Radio programs, SDPB.org also offers full coverage of the South Dakota State Legislature and all South Dakota High School Activities Association sanctioned tournaments.
 It also houses many of SDPB Education & Outreach's educational resources.
 Millions of users log on to SDPB.org every year.

-SDPB’s education & outreach efforts enhance and expand the learning experiences available every day on Television, Radio and Online.
-Our Education Specialist provides classroom resources for teachers, workshops for educational institutions, information for home-schoolers, parents and child-care providers, continuing education courses for college students and adults, and local educational television programs, as well as conducting other outreach projects for all of the citizens of South Dakota.
+SDPB’s education & outreach efforts enhance and expand the learning experiences available every day on Television, Radio, and Online.
+Our Education Department provides classroom resources for teachers, workshops for educational institutions, information for home-schoolers, parents, and child-care providers, and local educational television programs, as well as conducting other outreach projects for all of the citizens of South Dakota.

 Friends of South Dakota Public Broadcasting is a 501 (c)(3) organization which supports SDPB's mission of lifelong learning through fundraising and advocacy.
 By using a variety of funding sources, including underwriting, grants and direct appeals to viewers, listeners and other shareholders, Friends of SDPB pays for programming and program-related services for the network.